 Are trackball mice actually better for carpal tunnel?

 Yes, for most people.
-The fundamental difference is that your wrist and forearm stay still — you move a ball instead of moving the entire mouse.
+The fundamental difference is that your wrist and forearm stay still — you move a ball instead of sliding the entire mouse.
 This dramatically reduces the repetitive lateral wrist motion that contributes to carpal tunnel and RSI.
 Many physical therapists specifically recommend trackballs for patients with wrist issues.
+Tilt-adjustable models like the MX ERGO S go further by rotating your forearm into a more neutral position.

 Is there a learning curve switching to a trackball?

-Expect one to two weeks to feel natural, and two to four weeks to feel faster than you were with a regular mouse.
+Expect one to two weeks to feel natural, and two to four weeks to match your previous speed.
 Most people find they stop wanting to go back.
-The hardest part is precision scrolling and fast diagonal movements — these improve with practice.
+The hardest part is precise clicks and fast diagonal movements — these improve quickly with practice.
+Thumb trackballs (Logitech-style) have a shorter adjustment than finger-operated ones.

 Which trackball is best for left-handed users?